Gododdin: Kingdom

 It is not known exactly how far the kingdom of the Gododdin extended, possibly from the Stirling area to the kingdom of Bryneich (Bernicia), and including what are now the Lothian and Borders regions of eastern Scotland.
 It was bounded to the west by the Brittonic Kingdom of Strathclyde, and to the north by the Picts.
 Those living around Clackmannanshire were known as the Manaw Gododdin.
 According to tradition, local kings of this period lived at both Traprain Law and Din Eidyn (Edinburgh, whose English name is ultimately a calque, with the Old English -burh corresponding to the Welsh din; in Scottish Gaelic it is still known as Dùn Èideann), and probably also at Din Baer (Dunbar, Scottish Gaelic Dùn Bàrr).
 Gododdin included districts such as Manaw Gododdin and Eidyn south of the Firth of Forth.

 Cunedda, legendary founder of the Kingdom of Gwynedd in north Wales, is supposed to have been a Manaw Gododdin warlord who migrated southwest during the 5th century.

 Later history

 In the 6th century, Bryneich was invaded by the Angles and became known as Bernicia.
 The Angles continued to press north.
 In around 600 the Gododdin raised a force of about 300 men to assault the Angle stronghold of Catraeth, perhaps Catterick, North Yorkshire.
 The battle, which ended disastrously for the Britons, was memorialised in the poem Y Gododdin.

 In 638, Eidyn, modern Edinburgh, was under siege and fell to the Angles, for the Gododdin seem to have come under the rule of Bernicia around this time.
 To what extent the native population was replaced or assimilated is unknown.
 Bernicia became part of Northumbria.
-Shortly afterwards this came under a unified England, then in 1018 Malcolm II brought the region as far as the River Tweed under Scottish rule.